radiatecode/laravel-permission-name-generator/README.md

 Config the **config/permission-generator.php** file.

+### 1. Splitter
-1. If route name contains any special char then split the name by that char.
-It will use to generate permission title.
-For example if route name is **create.post** then permission title would be **Create Post**
+If route name contains any special char then split the name by that char.
+It will use to generate permission text.
+For example if route name is **create.post** then permission text would be **Create Post**
 ```php
 /**
  * Split route name by defined needle
  */
 'route-name-splitter-needle'    => '.',
 ```
+### 2. Custom Permissions

-2. You can defined custom permissions
+You can defined custom new permissions, add extra permissions to existing one.
 ```php
 /**
  * Custom permissions